 Disability is rarely being addressed publicly in Angolan society.
 There is a certain awareness concerning people with impairments, as Angola went through 40 years of civil war, but there are still some taboos around the questions of disability as a medical condition.

-To guarantee visibility, an inclusive arts festival with workshops, exhibitions, screenings and two roundtables will bring together Angolan and European artists in townships such as the neighbourhood Cazenga and the city centre of Luanda.
-One if the project’s highlights will be the first ever European-Angolan co-production of a hip hop opera by artists with and without disabilities.
+To guarantee visibility, the inclusive arts festival with workshops, exhibitions, screenings and two policy roundtables will bring together Angolan and European artists to co-create in townships such as the neighbourhood Cazenga and the city centre of Luanda.
+One of the project’s highlights will be the first ever European-Angolan co-production of a hip hop opera by artists with and without disabilities.
 The festival aims at tearing down the borders between different universes.

 I know of several projects for people living with impairments, but we have never been consulted for any of them.
 It is what I call ‘Damaismo’ we are good to show up for PR and taking pictures with us, but in legislation nothing changed until now.Ana Paula Cavanha, member of LARDEF - League of Support for the Integration of the Disabled

 This project is a premiere to have artists with disabilities being seen on stage, addressing directly potential decision makers, but also expanding the theatre of the Cazenga based art centre ANIM'ART to meet the needs of persons with impairments, creating Angola's first fully inclusive and accessible art venue.
 All partners are looking into the option of an biennial Enter my Universe.

 When preparing the project proposal, the team held two full-day workshops with all participants; the first to define the festivals format, programme, calendar, production schedule and necessities for a detailed budget, discussing offers to conduct construction work at the theatre venue ANIM’ART.